-4.2.2 Frontage to Unnamed Road on the northern and western Boundary
+4.2.2 Frontage to Mason Street on the western boundary

 The location of street tree planting along the northern and western street frontage of the Precinct is shown indicatively on Figure 4 - Landscape Concept Plan.
 The road frontage is to be turfed, to create a high standard of presentation and a permeable landscaped setting, which blends with the streetscape planting of surrounding streetscapes.
 The landscaping of this area is intended to soften, enhance and provide scale to the built form without obscuring it from the road.